 Phone: 1.303.988.2373 Ext: 212

-has volunteered for Colorado Open Lands for more than 5 year.
-She is a former Partner at the Denver law firm of Holland & Hart where she practiced real estate law for 18 years.
+is a former Partner at the Denver law firm of Holland & Hart where she practiced real estate law for 18 years.
 She worked as the Planning Director for Greenwood Village in the early 1970's and served on several committees at the Denver Regional Council of Governments.
 Her undergraduate studies were in architecture and urban planning.
-Her knowledge and skills are an incredible asset to Colorado Open Lands.

 Back to top Elizabeth H. Richardson, Stewardship Volunteer,

-worked for Colorado Open Lands for 11 years before retiring early in 2001.
+worked for Colorado Open Lands for 11 years before retiring early in 2002.
 She was the Government Affairs Coordinator at Rocky Mountain Energy Company (formerly a subsidiary of Union Pacific), and Administrative Assistant to Governor Richard D. Lamm.
 A graduate of Radcliffe College, Elizabeth has Masters Degrees in both Public and Business Administration.
-Although Elizabeth retired from Colorado Open Lands almost 9 and a half years ago, she has continued to volunteer for us.
-With her unique knowledge of the properties she helped to protect and her special relationship with the landowners she has known for many years, she dedicates much time and energy each summer to monitoring many of our conservation easements.
+She continues to be a valuable asset to Colorado Open Lands.